stjordanis/Zenko/docs/docsource/installation/install/installing_xdm.rst

       kubectl wait --for condition=Available --timeout 10m -n zenko zenko/
       zenko-instance

 #.
-Create a Keycloak user for the XDM instance with:
+Create a Keycloak user for the XDM instance:

    .. code::